 The solution isn’t about not using templates.
 It’s about being strategic with what templates you use.
 So, here’s what you CAN do to make templates work for your brand:

 Whether you create the designs from scratch or start from a tool like Creative Cloud Express, make sure those templates have your brand colors, fonts, brandmark AND fit your brand personality.
 We love using Adobe Express for our clients because it’s effortless to use and doesn’t require them to learn Illustrator or Indesign.
 This ensures they maintain brand integrity and empowers them to take complete control of their branded content.

 2. Using Templates Without a Purpose

 Failing to define a brand purpose for your templates will make you waste time navigating content blocks.
 Set a goal for each branded template design: sales, brand awareness, quote graphics, carousels, community engagement, live announcements, etc.

 When we design brands, we often include social media templates for our clients.
 Our brand strategy process defines what type of content they share, which we use to guide the design of the custom templates we design for them.
-Here is an example of branded social media templates we created for our client Elevate it Now using Creative Cloud Express.
+Here is an example of branded social media templates we created for our client Elevate it Now using Adobe Express.

 3. Define How to Use Your Templates

 Creating your branded templates is just the first step.
 You need to have a clear strategy for using them.
 Therefore, we recommend you establish a written guide and add it to your brand guidelines or social media strategy — this is especially crucial if someone else uses them.

 There’s no denying that templates can be a huge time saver when creating marketing materials.
 Remember you can’t build a brand from templates.
 However, you should use custom branded templates to create brand consistency.
 Above all, you need to be strategic and create branded templates with specific brand goals.
 As a result, you don’t just speed up your content creation—you build equity with brand continuity.